felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

   }
 ```

-Now we can simply pass that to `validateUser`:
+Now we can pass that to `validateUser`:

 ```haskell
 validateUser :: Application -> RequestBody -> UserId -> IO Bool